Cultural Affairs Office

 Programming and management, via an $80,000 city grant, will be under the direction of Multicultural Education and Counseling through the Arts (MECA).

-“We are pleased that MECA, under Alice Valdez’s leadership, elected to provide transitional management of this critical space that is a part of the rich history of the Second Ward,” Mayor Turner said.
+“We are pleased that MECA, under Alice Valdez’s leadership, elected to provide transitional management of this critical space that is a part of the rich history of the Second Ward,” The Mayor said.
 “The City’s support of complete communities includes the role of art and culture in economic development and community revitalization.”

-MECA is stepping in with the support of the Mayor's Hispanic Advisory Board after the previous operator, Talento Bilingue de Houston, ceased operations this month.
+MECA is stepping in with the support of The Mayor's Hispanic Advisory Board after the previous operator, Talento Bilingue de Houston, ceased operations this month.

 The vision is to build on the history of the facility as a home for Latino arts and realize a dynamic and welcoming Latino cultural center that is a destination for residents and visitors.
-The transition solution gives the Mayor’s Office of Cultural Affairs time to gather input from stakeholders, the community and potential partners on a sustainable long-term plan for the facility that is responsive to the aspirations of the community.
+The transition solution gives The Mayor’s Office of Cultural Affairs time to gather input from stakeholders, the community and potential partners on a sustainable long-term plan for the facility that is responsive to the aspirations of the community.

 “MECA’s Board and Staff are excited about this opportunity, which is made possible by the generosity of the City and Houston First Corporation” said Alice Valdez, MECA executive director and founder.
 “We are thrilled about what’s to come as a result of this opportunity to expand into another venue.”